wwwxxch/eon-drive/README.md

     * Web Server - Hosted the Express server on AWS EC2 with Application Load Balancer to ensure scalability
     * Socket.IO Server - Utilized Redis as an adapter for Socket.IO server scaling
 * **Email verification -** Used the third-party email delivery service for registration email verification
-* **Rate limiting -** Implemented with Redis to control the coming requests in sign-up routes
+* **Rate limiting -** Implemented with Redis to control the coming requests in sign-up routes by IP address
 *	**Authentication -** Implemented cookie-based authentication and session management with Redis

 ### Database schema

+**Adjacency List** is used here to manage hierarchical data in MySQL

 <a href="https://wwwxxch-personal.s3.amazonaws.com/eondrive_db_release_1_0_0.png" target="_blank">https://wwwxxch-personal.s3.amazonaws.com/eondrive_db_release_1_0_0.png</a>